sara-k03/quackhacks-2025/README.md

 ## Hackathon Information
 Quackhacks 2025 is a quantum computing hackathon for beginners hosted by the NC State Quantum Computing Club.

+HACKTHON PROMPT: Create a random number-generating circuit using Qiskit.

 ## Tutorial Notes
 These notes are from the presentation given at the start of the hackathon.
 ### Classical Information